 Conclusion

-The adoption of the eCTD by SFDA has brought about the modernization of regulatory submissions in Saudi Arabia.
-Allowing easy tracking and the accumulation of changes and regulatory cycles within a single, connected file asset.
+The adoption of the eCTD by the SFDA has modernized regulatory submissions in Saudi Arabia, allowing easy tracking and the accumulation of changes and regulatory cycles within a single, connected file asset.
 Companies and regulatory professionals can also use a single database or quality system to track historical changes to their products.

 Read More